mtulio/mtulio.labs/docs/guides/ocp-aws-transit-gateway.md

 Install OpenShift cluster in existing VPC (spoke VPC) on AWS using Transit Gateway as egress gateway for private subnets (spoke VPC).

-The CloudFormation templates have been split to provision resources individuallly, allowing creating single nested templates to deliver an solution.
+The CloudFormation templates have been split to provision resources individually, allowing creating single nested templates to deliver a solution.

-The steps described in this section creates nested stack to provision an AWS VPC and requirements components to deploy OpenShift, using the Transit Gateway ID to attach to the new VPC, using it as an egress traffic/default route entry in the private subnets, replacing the per VPC Nat Gateway resource.
+The steps described in this section create a nested stack to provision an AWS VPC and requirements components to deploy OpenShift, using the Transit Gateway ID to attach to the new VPC, using it as an egress traffic/default route entry in the private subnets, replacing the per VPC Nat Gateway resource.

-The OpenShift cluster deployment will follow the default flow of installing a cluster in existing network (BYO VPC) supplying the subnet IDs in the option `platform.aws.subnets`.
+The OpenShift cluster deployment will follow the default flow of installing a cluster in the existing network (BYO VPC) supplying the subnet IDs in the option `platform.aws.subnets`.

 ### Prerequisites